-The EASA-CPL or Commercial Pilot Licence for short is a licence that allows the holder to fly an aircraft which is UK registered in almost any country in the world for remuneration.
-The CPL is considered as a professional pilot licence as the standard of training and indeed flying is set at a high level.
+The Commercial Pilot Licence or the CPL for short is a specific licence that allows the holder to fly an aircraft which is UK registered in almost any country in the world for remuneration.
+A CPL is considered a professional pilot licence – the standard of training and flying is set at a high level.

 Before you begin a CPL, what do you need?

 To start training and indeed be awarded with a CPL you must be at least 18 years of age and be the colder of a Private Pilot Licence (PPL) and a Single-Engine Piston rating or Multi-Engine Piston rating, the second one, if not currently held can be combined with a commercial course, adding 6 hours to the training.
 You must have completed a night qualification and have a minimum of 150 hours total time, with 20 hours cross-country flying.
 You must have also completed a cross-country solo flight of no less than 540km.
 You must also be a holder of a valid Class One Medical and you must have also passed the required CPL or ATPL theory exams at an approved training organisation.

 What will I, and what am I required to do during the training?

 For those that elected to complete their Instrument Rating first, you will be credited a total of 10 hours, meaning only 15 hours of training will be required which will all be under the supervision of an instructor.

 If you have not completed your Instrument Rating first then you will be required to carry out 25 hours of flight training, the additional 10 hours will be instrument instruction, of which 5 hours can be carried out in an approved flight simulator.